 According to a 2011 study of online giving, all sectors in the nonprofit industry have experienced double-digit growth in the percentage of donations made online since 2009.
 Another study on giving among high net worth households (where the average wealth of respondents was $10.7 million) found that 38.7% of such households reported making a donation online between 2007 and 2010.

 While online giving doesn’t make up the majority of total gifts made annually in the United States, improving the methods donors can use to give online can help you raise more money in the future.
-Below are some considerations the keep in mind when it comes to the way your nonprofit approaches online giving.
+Below are some considerations to keep in mind when it comes to the way your nonprofit approaches online giving.

 Enable Donations on Your Website